Clerk of the Superior Court Definition

-If you have already filed your appeal in the Lower Court and the Lower Court advised you that your case has been transferred to Superior Court, please call (602)37-CLERK(25375) and press 2, 6 and then 1 to speak to the Lower Court File Counter desk.
+If you have already filed your appeal in the Lower Court and the Lower Court advised you that your case has been transferred to Superior Court, please call (602)37-CLERK(25375).

 For information about a traffic ticket or fine please contact the Justice or Municipal court shown on your ticket.